 With Jill and Rachel, I structured their training, cardio, diet and supplement plans to work for their individual bodies.
 For Rachel, it was important that she gain muscle to round out her naturally thin physique and give her more curves.
-In 5 months of training, Rachel has transformed her body dropping her body fat from 23% to 14% (9% drop!), losing 10 lbs of fat while gaining 8 lbs of muscle.
+In 5 months of training, Rachel has transformed her body dropping her body-fat from 23% to 14% (9 percent drop!), losing 10 pounds of fat while gaining 8 pounds of muscle.
 On her frame, this has made an incredible difference.
 Jill began her contest prep in a very good place.
 She has always trained and ate clean to start so I knew with some fine tuning of her already good habits, she could make the changes that would put her at the top of any Bikini class.
-In 3 months, Jill dropped from 16% bodyfat to 11% (a 5% drop!), losing 7 lbs of fat while gaining 4 lbs of muscle.
+In 3 months, Jill dropped from 16% body-fat to 11% (a 5 percent drop!), losing 7 pounds of fat while gaining 4 pounds of muscle.

 So what does it take to get a great Bikini body?
 The answer is a plan that incorporates weight training, plyometrics, body weight exercises, cardio, a great diet and the best supplements.
 I developed this TOTAL Bikini Competitors Program to take help you achieve your dream Bikini FitBody and help you make the leap to stage.